 The Emotional Effects of Methamphetamine Addiction

 Individuals dealing with methamphetamine dependence deal with two separate emotional storms.
-There is their emotional state while using.
-Then there is their emotional state while they are using.
-And their emotional issues when they are getting clean and sober.
+There is their emotional state while they are using, and then there is the emotional issues when they are getting clean and sober.

 Emotional effects meth addicts experience while under the influence include: